ag-game/carotidartillery/README.md

 This game was created during the [2021 Vampire Themed Game Jam](https://itch.io/jam/vampire-themed-game-jam-october-2021).

-Playing with a gamepad is recommended, but not required.

 ## Play

+Playing with a gamepad is recommended.

 ### Browser